Logitech G29

 The Logitech G29 is a racing wheel made by Logitech.
 It supports PlayStation 5, PlayStation 4, PlayStation 3 and PC.
-The Logitech G920 is its counterpart compatible with the Xbox Series X and Series S, Xbox One and PC, with different buttons and logos.
+The Logitech G920 is compatible with the Xbox Series X and Series S, Xbox One and PC, with different buttons and logos.
 It replaced the Logitech G27 in 2015, but retains the internal design and technical specifications.
-Its successor is the Logitech G923, released in August 2020, however, the G29 is still available for sale.
+Its successor is the Logitech G923, released in August 2020, however, the Grid is still available for sale.
 They both share a similar exterior design.

 The wheel features dual-motor force feedback and RPM shift indicator LEDs, is supplied with a pedal set (accelerator, brake and clutch) and an optional six-speed 'H pattern' gear shifter is available separately.

-As of 2021, the G29 wheel and pedals retail at £220 and the optional shifter is £40 (GBP).
+As of 2024, the G29 wheel and pedals retail at $249.00 and the optional shifter is $47.99.